 I don’t subscribe to the notion that it’s better to limit how often you wash your hair per week.
 I just do what feels best for me.
 Which means I wash my hair about every other day, sometimes everyday.
 On days I don’t shampoo, I’ll simply rinse my hair with water.

 - I have been consistently using the Rahua Voluminous Shampoo.
 The founders of this brand source the rahua oil used in their products from the Ecuadorian Amazon.
 It has omega-9 particles that are small enough to get inside the hair follicle and strengthen it from the inside out.
 (The Voluminous Shampoo I highly recommend for thin hair, but I’ve recently been using the original Rahua Shampoo which lathers much better!)
-Read my full review of the voluminous shampoo here.

 - I also like Dr. Alkaitis’ Organic Shampoo a lot; it lathers better than the Rahua shampoo, so I recommend it for someone who is transitioning from traditional shampoos to green since the lack of foaming can be a tad shocking (green shampoos lack the harsh surfactant chemicals in traditional shampoos that cause intense foaming).
 And I am currently testing out green shampoos from Rare Elements and Under Luna – review to come soon.